mattholy/wand/README.md

 - The `publickey.asc` is your gpg public key.
 It is safe to share with Wand and anywhere else you like (e.g. Github)
 - Be make sure to store your private key in a safe place (e.g. YubiKey)

+## Getting Start with subscribing a Wand
+Send a DM to `wand` to get a login code.

+For example, say you subscribed `relay.example.com`.
+Just send any DM to `@wand@relay.example.com` (use your server admin account of course), then you will receive a code, use it to login to `https://relay.example.com/management`.
+You can configure your site-specific settings there.

+There are some options you can change, but admin can override your options, or even freeze it.

+On management page:

+- Stats of your site
+- Decide which account Wand will relay, which one will not(whitelist/blacklist)
+- Decide which site you don't want to receive message
+- Content filter

 ## Dev & Contribute
 Just clone this repo.
+Or used issue.

 ### Frontend
 - `cd service/frontend/wand-zero`